andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 What does contains nudity ***mean***?

-<h4 class="article-subheader">Here Goes Nothin'</h4>
+<h4 class="article-subheader">Application &check;</h4>
-The night before the application deadline I captain the USS Procrastination through roiling seas in the ominous shadow of Responsibility Island's craggy coastline.
+The night before the application deadline I navigate the USS Procrastination through roiling seas in the ominous shadow of Responsibility Island's craggy coastline.